How to Get an SSL Certificate [+10 Best Free SSLs]

 If you’re unsure how to move forward, I'd recommend that you contact your hosting company for support, and they’ll give you instructions specific to your website.
 They can advise you on the type of CSR certificate you should request.

-4. Install the certificate on your website.
+4. Install the certificate on my website.

-how to get a free ssl certificate: install ssl form
+how to get ssl certificate, cpanel

-Ready to dive into the best services that you can use to get an SSL?
+Now I will show you the best services that you can use to get an SSL?

 1. HubSpot